telmotrooper/ine5412_sudoku/README.md

 Please note that:
 * We didn't get full marks for this;
-* It seems not to work for all cases;
+* It seems not to work for all use cases;
 * We allow for any number of threads to be created, but if you create more than 27 the cost of creating threads actually makes the program take longer to finish.